moinul-hossain-dhrubo/quran_hadith_verse_finder/README.md

 ### **Data Preparation :** <br/>

-The data was checked thoroughly before creating the vector database.
-Each verse was concatenated with its corresponding surah/ hadith so that while retrieving it can also come up with the name of the surah or hadith book.
-The cleaned data can be found in `data` folder.
-The data preparation process can be found in `notebooks/Quran_Hadith_Semantic_Search.ipynb`.
+The data was thoroughly checked before creating the vector database.
+Each verse was concatenated with its corresponding surah or hadith so that the retrieval can include the name of the surah or hadith book.
+The cleaned data can be found in the `data` folder.
+The data preparation process is documented in `notebooks/Quran_Hadith_Semantic_Search.ipynb`.

 ### **Vector Database creation:**

-The model that was used to embed the dataset is `sentence-transformers/all-MiniLM-L6-v2`.
+The model used to embed the dataset is `sentence-transformers/all-MiniLM-L6-v2`.
 Model documentation can be found [here](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 This model is specialized for creating semantic sarch application with its sentence embedding capability.
 The embeddings/ vector database can be found in `model/ embeddings.pkl`.

 ### **HuggingFace Deployment:**